keyboard_arrow_up

 Bubbles

-Imperfections that occur in laminated glass as a pocket of air or gas between the interlayer and the glass.
-The parameter is any inclusion higher than .8 mm (1/32") in diameter in float glass.
+Imperfections in laminated glass where air or gas pockets form between the interlayer and the glass.
+A bubble is defined as any inclusion larger than 0.8 mm (1/32”) in diameter in float glass.

 Chemically Strengthened Glass

-The strengthening of glass through ion-exchange to create a compressive pressure layer at the treated surface.
+Glass that has been strengthened through ion-exchange processes, creating a compressive pressure layer on the surface.

 Chipped Edge

-A flaw resulting from breakage of tiny pieces off of the edge of cut glass; typically, it is only significant for heat absorbing glass.
+A flaw resulting from small pieces breaking off the edge of cut glass.
+This is particularly significant in heat-absorbing glass.

 Cullet